Article ID: 2458544 - View products that this article applies to.

 The Enhanced Mitigation Experience Toolkit

-How can I get support for EMET?Customers who are using EMET 3.0, EMET 4.0, or EMET 4.1, and who have access to Microsoft Services Premier and Professional Support, can receive fee-based advisory support through these channels.
+How can I get support for EMET?Customers who have access to Microsoft Services Premier and Professional Support, can receive fee-based advisory support through these channels.
 Customers who do not have Premier or Professional contracts can receive support through the following official support forum:

 Enhanced Mitigation Experience Toolkit (EMET) Support